Knowledge Base

 -

-Administrator access to your Mac
+Administrator access to the Mac.

 -

-The certificate already installed in Keychain Access
+The certificate is already installed in Keychain Access.

 -